Tensa53/IRUPT/README.md

 14. **merge**: each output of the previous functions (except the .txt and .csv ones) and the **total-lines.json** file are merged to create various final json files with every software data.
-15. **search_covered_method_lines**: given the coverage matrix reversed and a list of class lines, searches if a line is covered by a test case, filtering the coverage matrix reversed.
+15. **search_covered_method_lines**: given the coverage matrix reversed and a list of class lines, searches if a line is covered by a test case, filtering the coverage matrix reversed;
+16. **filter_testcases_with_no_coverage**: after the data are processed, searches if a test has no coverage.
+This ensures that the matrix have no "holes" that could interfere the algorithm executions.
+If this function finds any tests, the data have to be re-generated.

-This phase gives in output the following files for each analyzed program and placed in **data/processed/** folder:
+This phase gives in output the files for each analyzed program and placed in **data/processed/** folder.
+The main files necessary for the algorithm are the following:
 - **ProgramName/**:
   - **coverage_matrix.json**;
   - **time_matrix.json**;